hegdeadithyak/PaperReplica/README.md

 - `SSD-RESNET/`: Contains code for replicating the SSD-RESNET paper (Work in Progress).
 - `Vision-Transformer/`: Contains code for replicating the Vision-Transformer paper (Work in Progress).
-- `ADAM-OPTIMIZER/`: Contains code for replicating the ADAM paper (Work in Progress).
+- `ADAM-OPTIMIZER/`: Contains code for replicating the ADAM paper.
 - `README.md`: This file.

 ## References